hqpham98/c1023-code-solutions/unit-tests-jest/unit-tests-jest-quiz-notes.md

 - What are unit tests?

+A test that ensures that a specific function returns the expected result for a "happy path" and any potential edge cases.

 - Why is it important to write unit tests?

 To make sure functions work independently.

 - What code should be tested with a unit test?
 What code is not well suited for unit tests?

+Blocks of code that can be tested independently.
+Code that relies on external functionality such as pulling from a database.

 - What is Jest?
 What are some other popular JavaScript unit testing frameworks?

+Jest is a JavaScript unit testing framework.

 ## Notes